thedmd/pixeltoaster/readme.txt

         - You can use PixelToaster with Dev-C++ or any other IDE on top of MinGW, just as long as you setup your own project files.

- * UNIX: FreeBSD, Linux and MacOSX
+ * UNIX: FreeBSD, Linux and Mac OS X

-    The supported display on these platforms is XWindows.
+    The supported display on FreeBSD and Linux is XWindows, on Mac OS X Cocoa/OpenGL is used.

-    This includes MacOS X because there is no native Cocoa display yet :(

-    If you would like to help out this project, the best thing you can do is implement a native MacOS X display for us!

-    Until then, MacOS X users, make sure you have both the X11 SDK, and XWindows binaries installed.
-You can install them from the development tools CD that came with MacOS X. ps.
-On MacOSX you need to run your pixeltoaster binaries from inside an xterm.

     To compile the example programs, just use make:

         make -f makefile.linux